Hyunjung Gloria Kwak

 Teaching

-My teaching philosophy centers on integrating practical, real-world applications of AI in healthcare, drawing from my academic background and industrial experience.
-I strive to cultivate a collaborative learning environment where students actively engage with real-world cases, seamlessly connecting theoretical concepts with practical implementation.
-While emphasizing the importance of fairness and ethical considerations in AI, my primary focus is on equipping students with the skills to effectively apply AI solutions in healthcare settings.
-I encourage teamwork, cross-disciplinary collaboration, and critical thinking, preparing students to tackle complex challenges and innovate in the evolving landscape of healthcare.
+Dr. Kwak’s teaching philosophy centers on integrating practical, real-world applications of AI in healthcare, drawing from her academic background and industry experience.
+She strives to cultivate a collaborative learning environment where students actively engage with real-world cases, seamlessly connecting theoretical concepts with practical implementation.
+While emphasizing the importance of fairness and ethical considerations in AI, her primary focus is on equipping students with the skills to effectively apply AI solutions in healthcare settings.
+She encourages teamwork, cross-disciplinary collaboration, and critical thinking, preparing students to tackle complex challenges and drive innovation in the evolving landscape of healthcare.
+Dr. Kwak has taught AI-track PhD courses in the nursing school, including NRSG 752: Foundations of Computation for Nursing Research II.
+She has also been invited to give lectures and talks at various institutions.
+Her research and teaching experience provide a strong foundation for mentoring students across disciplines and academic settings.

 Research

-My research is dedicated to enhancing fairness in AI applications within healthcare, with a focus on precision medicine in critical care, disability patient groups, and socially vulnerable populations.
-By examining treatment pattern differences across hospitals, I aim to uncover and address disparities in care delivery.
-Leveraging cross-modal machine learning techniques, my work seeks to develop AI models that are not only accurate but also equitable, ensuring that these technologies benefit diverse patient populations rather than perpetuate existing biases.
+Her research is dedicated to advancing fairness in AI applications within healthcare, with a focus on precision medicine in critical care, disability patient groups, and socially vulnerable populations.
+By analyzing treatment pattern variations across hospitals, she aims to identify and address disparities in care delivery.
+Leveraging cross-modal machine learning techniques, her work seeks to develop AI models that are both accurate and equitable, ensuring that these technologies benefit diverse patient populations rather than reinforce existing biases.

 Awards